-I’ve had this graphic novel sitting on my shelf for too long, setting aside a good time to sit down with it.
-These past couple of days, however, I’ve been flipping from page to page this excellently illustrated and narrated journey through the history of video games.
+I’ve had this graphic novel sitting on my shelf for too long.
+These past couple of days, however, I’ve been flipping from page to page.
+This excellently illustrated and narrated journey through the history of video games.
 I completed it last night and enjoyed it quite a bit.
 I never knew that so many unlikely events lead up to the powerhouse of video games that exists today.
-Seeing as the website I run here is currently undergoing a blend of games and books, I think this is a perfect topic for us all here.
-So, without further ado, let’s light some diodes and insert a quarter with The Comic Book Story of Video Games: The Incredible Journey of the Electronic Revolution.
+Seeing as the website is undergoing a blend of games and books, I think this is a perfect topic.
+So, let’s light some diodes and insert a quarter with The Comic Book Story of Video Games: The Incredible Journey of the Electronic Revolution.
 “Let’s a-go!”

 What is The Comic Book Story of Video Games?

 So what is this book, The Comic Book Story of Video Games?
 It is a fun history book written by author Jonathan Hennessey, with art by Jack McGowan.
 The book release was published through Penguin Random House and Ten Speed Press in 2017.
-As usual, I tried to track down a press kit so I can share some images to no avail.
-But the author has put together a very visually stylized, and only a little bizarre (and ,) little trailer for the book on YouTube so I’ll post that here.
+The author has put together a very visually stylized, and trailer for the book on YouTube. https://www.youtube.com/embed/IXODKV6sZME

 From the start, I think my favorite person to learn about was Nolan Bushnell, the proprietor of PONG and Atari (he also invented Chuck E. Cheese!)
 This guy was simultaneously a brilliant improviser and an unlikely hero.
 Hennessey described Bushnell as someone who initiated–by sometimes questionable methods–the unlocking of the market for the game industrty.
 In my opinion, this is pretty common in the tech industry and it leads to some great results afterward.
 If you’ve ever seen the TV film Pirates of Silicon Valley, which I should talk about someday, you’ll know all about this.
 Incidentally, Steve Jobs makes an appearance later in the book too to bring it full circle.